IBM-AI-Hardware-Center/AiMOS/docs/_sources/aimos-userid.rst.txt

 Apply for a user ID on AiMOS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**IMPORTANT:** Please include your **first name initial** and **last name** in the name of all files that you send to Lorraine Herger.
+**IMPORTANT:** Please include your **first name initial** and **last name** in the name of all files that you send to Mickey Song.
 For example:

    - **CCI_User_Information_KTran**.pdf
    - **CCI_User_Responsibility_Agreement_KTran**.pdf

-* If you are a first time user, you need to fill out the following forms, sign and send them to herger@us.ibm.com.
+* If you are a first time user, you need to fill out the following forms, sign and send them to msong@us.ibm.com.
 Also, provide the following:

   * If you are joining an existing project, please provide the 4 letter ID of the project, and the approval of the project leader/ PI.
 CC'ing the PI on the email is sufficient.
   * If you are requesting a new project, then provide the following information in your email, along with your two completed forms: